👋 Introduction

 🧪 Writing Tests

-# Cursor prompt: “Write Jest unit tests for this function”
+# Prompt: “Write Jest unit tests for this function”

 📖 Explaining Unknown Code

-# Cursor prompt: “Explain what this hook does and when it runs”
+# Prompt: “Explain what this hook does and when it runs”

 Feature | Description |